xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 _For development and debug only:_

+    -debug                  : enable debug mode
     -dev                    : development mode
-    -echo                   : server enables echo mode (0: off, 1: raw with not processing, 2: gate values, 3: space values) -la                     : not available
+    -stress                 : number of stress cycles (overrides dev) -echo                   : server enables echo mode (0: off, 1: raw with not processing, 2: gate values, 3: space values) -la                     : not available

 **1.5 INSTALLATION**
 _Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database.
-_Configuration files_: see 1.4 in the same folder as the executable.
+_Configuration files_: see 1.3 in the same folder as the executable.
 _Resource folders_: the folder log and tables are created by the server.
 Modifying them might cause the server to malfunction.

 **1.6 BUILD OPTION**
 The following tags can be used for specific build: